neuralmagic/sparseml/README.md

 - TensorFlow supported versions: >= `1.8.0` (TensorFlow >= `2.X` is not currently supported)

 ### Installation
-1. Navigate to the parent directory of the `neuralmagicml` code base.
+1. Navigate to the parent directory of the `neuralmagicML` codebase.
 2. Use pip install to run the setup.py file in the repo: `pip install neuralmagicML-python/`
 3. Import neuralmagicML library in your code: `import neuralmagicML`

-Note: If you run into issues with TensorFlow / PyTorch imports (specifically GPU vs. CPU support), you can edit the `requirements.txt` file at the root of the repo for the desired TensorFlow or PyTorch version.
+Note: If you run into issues with TensorFlow/PyTorch imports (specifically GPU vs. CPU support), you can edit the `requirements.txt` file at the root of the repository for the desired TensorFlow or PyTorch version.

 ## Tutorials
-Tutorials, which are implemented as Jupyter notebooks for easy consumption and editing, are provided under the `notebooks` directory.
+Tutorials, which are implemented as Jupyter Notebooks for easy consumption and editing, are provided under the `notebooks` directory.
 To run one of the tutorials, start a Jupyter session in the `notebooks` directory.
 ```bash